awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 If an update fails, you can find the reason for the failure on the [Managed Updates](#environment-platform-update-managed-managing) page\.

-## Managed Update Maintenance Window<a name="environment-platform-update-managed-window"></a>
+## Managed update maintenance window<a name="environment-platform-update-managed-window"></a>

 When AWS releases a new version of your environment's platform, Elastic Beanstalk schedules a managed platform update during the next weekly maintenance window\.
 Maintenance windows are two hours long\.
 Elastic Beanstalk starts a scheduled update during the maintenance window\.
 The update might not complete until after the window ends\.

 **Note**
 In most cases, Elastic Beanstalk schedules your managed update to occur during your coming weekly maintenance window\.
 The system considers various aspects of update safety and service availability when scheduling managed updates\.
 In rare cases, an update might not be scheduled for the first coming maintenance window\.
 If this happens, the system tries again during the next maintenance window\.
-To manually apply the managed update, choose **Apply now** as explained in [Managing Managed Updates](#environment-platform-update-managed-managing) on this page\.
+To manually apply the managed update, choose **Apply now** as explained in [Managing managed updates](#environment-platform-update-managed-managing) on this page\.

-## Minor and Patch Version Updates<a name="environment-platform-update-managed-versioning"></a>
+## Minor and patch version updates<a name="environment-platform-update-managed-versioning"></a>

 You can enable managed platform updates to apply patch version updates only, or for both minor and patch version updates\.
 Patch version updates provide bug fixes and performance improvements, and can include minor configuration changes to the on\-instance software, scripts, and configuration options\.
 Minor version updates provide support for new Elastic Beanstalk features\.
 You can't apply major version updates, which might make changes that are backward incompatible, with managed platform updates\.

 In a platform version number, the second number is the minor update version, and the third number is the patch version\.
 For example, a version 2\.0\.7 platform version has a minor version of 0 and a patch version of 7\.

-## Immutable Environment Updates<a name="environment-platform-update-managed-immutable"></a>
+## Immutable environment updates<a name="environment-platform-update-managed-immutable"></a>

 Managed platform updates perform [immutable environment updates](environmentmgmt-updates-immutable.md) to upgrade your environment to a new platform version\.
 Immutable updates update your environment without taking any instances out of service or modifying your environment, before confirming that instances running the new version pass health checks\.